akash-network/website/src/content/Ecosystem_Page/brev/index.md

 category: deployed_on_akash

-description: Brev.dev, known for its seamless setup of Jupyter notebooks for AI development, has integrated with Akash Network, enabling scalable, permissionless access to NVIDIA GPUs.
+description: Brev.dev (Acq. by NVIDIA), known for its seamless setup of Jupyter notebooks for AI development, has integrated with Akash Network, enabling scalable, permissionless access to NVIDIA GPUs.

 ctaButton:
   label: View Project